Josh Lewsey: International

 Lewsey appeared for England in all three tests in the 2001 North American tour, and was a member of the England side that won the Hong Kong Sevens in 2002.
 He also represented England in sevens at the 2002 Commonwealth Games, opting to play in the tournament over touring Argentina with the National team.

 Lewsey made his England home debut in the Six Nations Championship in 2003 after an injury to Jason Robinson.
 He scored twice in a 40–5 win over Italy.
 He followed this with the opening try in his next game against Scotland, and was part of the Grand Slam winning side.
 He had a key part in the tests against New Zealand and Australia on the June 2003 Southern-hemisphere tour.
-By then he was first-choice full-back, Jason Robinson having moved to wing.
+By then he was first-choice full-back, Robinson having moved to wing.
 He was a part of the 2003 World Cup winning squad, and scored five tries in the 111–13 defeat of Uruguay.

 He was selected for the 2005 British & Irish Lions tour to New Zealand.
 He made an ideal start scoring two tries in the first five minutes against Bay of Plenty.
 Lewsey was widely viewed as a standout player for the Lions, despite the team's poor results.
 Lewsey continued to be an integral part of the England team at the 2006 Six Nations.

 Lewsey featured heavily in England's campaign to retain the Rugby World Cup in 2007, playing in every game en route to the final.
 He scored the only try against France in the 14–9 victory which put England into the last two.
 However, just before half-time in the same match he picked up a hamstring injury which ruled him out of the final.
 That semi final was to be his last game for England.

 England's coach Brian Ashton did not select Lewsey for the England squad to compete in the 2008 Six Nations squad.
 However, he was called up for Martin Johnson's England Squad for 2008/2009, but was not selected to play.

 On 10 December 2008 Lewsey announced his retirement from international rugby to concentrate on his club career, ending his time in the England set-up, which spanned more than 10 years and claiming 55 caps with 22 tries scored.

 Due to his parentage Lewsey also qualified to play for Wales but chose to represent England as he had received a call-up from them first.
 His mother is from the Swansea Valley area while his father is half Welsh.